 Luckily, Sta.
 Rita Hills is blessed with incredible ancient soils that are extremely Chardonnay suited.
 The sandy-alluvial soils drain like nobody's business (picture how fast water would go through thick clay vs. beach sand).
 This means that the vines have to get crafty and dig deep for water.
 And, just like people who are stronger and more complex when they have overcome challenges, vines are the same.
 If they have it on easy street with rich, fertile soils and never have to work for water, the personality of the wine reflects that – it's usually more monotone with less going on.
 Additionally, to have minerality potential you need that white porous rock and in a very cool climate.
 The diatomaceous soils that flow through this undoubtedly cool region are made up basically of pure silica.
 So, Step 2.
 Well drained – check!
 And, step 3.
 White porous rock, check!

 Sta.
 Rita Hills Chardonnay has this delicious unmistakable minerality that comes through the wines' aroma and palate with a saline-like quality.
-When I first really started falling in love with wine, a non-pretentious person whose acumen I greatly respect told me that you can always tell a truly great wine no matter your level of wine knowledge or taste preferences because, "it will just have no holes."
+When we first really started falling in love with wine, a non-pretentious person who we greatly respect told us that you can always tell a truly great wine no matter your level of wine knowledge or taste preferences because, "it will have no holes."
 The Sta.
-Rita Hills AVA is capable of such hole-free wines.
-Texturally the LF Chardonnays have what Jeff and I simple-mindedly describe as "no arms or legs," or if you prefer, "no holes."
+Rita Hills AVA is uniquely capable of such hole-free wines.
+Texturally, the LF Chardonnays have what we simple-mindedly describe as "no arms or legs" -- or if you prefer, "no holes."
 The wines glide across the palate from start to finish with both grace and seduction and most importantly, leave you eagerly headed back to the glass or bottle for more… the ultimate quality test.